Browse Submitted Names

 Megat m Malay

-From a Malay title of nobility that was traditionally given to a son whose father was a commoner but whose mother was descended from royalty.
+From a title of nobility that traditionally denoted a son whose father was a commoner but whose mother was of royal descent.
+It is typically placed before the given name.

 Megi f Albanian, Georgian, Slovene (Modern)